mpi-sws-rse/ltltalk-frontend/documentation/lasre-test-case.md

 - You can move the robot either by specifying the absolute point: `visit [5,8]` or by specifying the direction: `move left`
   - Tip: any action can be repeated with the following syntax `repeat 2 times move left`
-  - Before you accept the move, you can edit the command and try something else
+  - Before you accept the action, you can edit the command and try something else
-- You can pick items with the following command `pick item has color blue`
+- You can pick items with the following command `pick item`
+  - You can also specify a color: `pick item has color blue`
-  - Tip: you can perform multiple actions sequentially by separating them with `;`
+  - Tip: you can perform multiple actions sequentially by separating them with `;`; for example: `pick item; pick item has color blue`
-  - Color specification is optional; `pick item` will pick an item of any color
-  - Disjunction (`or`) of colors can be specified with `has color blue or has color red`
+  - A disjunction (`or`) of colors can be specified with `has color blue or has color red`
-- Dropping items works in the same manner `drop every item`
+- Dropping items works in the same manner `drop item`
-  - The modifier `every` can be used with `pick` or `drop` to perform the action on every item specified instead of just one
+  - The modifier `every` can be used with `pick` or `drop` to perform the action on every item specified instead of just one: `drop every item`
+  - Color specificaiton works similarly: `drop every item has color blue`
 - Visiting an area (a set of points) will send the robot to one point contained in area `visit room5`
-  - `visit room5` is equivalent to `vist any point in room5`
+  - `visit room5` is shorthand for `vist any point in room5`
   - Areas can be explicitly written: `[[3,3],[3,4],[4,4]]`
 - Areas can be filtered down to points that contain items:
 `visit any point in room3 containing item has color red`
-  - Tip: areas can be combined with `union`, `intersect`, and `minus` (relative complement)
+  - Tip: areas can be combined with `union`, `intersect`, and `minus` (relative complement): `room1 union room2`
 - It is possible to perform an action on every point in an area:
 `foreach point in world containing item { visit point; pick item }`
   - `world` is an area consisting of every open point